SpecFlowOSS/SpecFlow/docs/index.rst

 Let's get started
 ==================

 You can find a number of step- by- step guides to start with SpecFlow `here <https://docs.specflow.org/projects/getting-started/en/latest/>`_.
-There are guides available for both complete beginners and more advacaned users.
+There are guides available for both complete beginners and more advanced users.

 .. toctree::
    :maxdepth: 1